chenxy368/LearnOpenGL/src/2.lighting/2.1.basic_lighting_diffuse/README.md

 4. First compute ambent color as shown before with multipling ambientStrength
 5. Compute dot product as coeffiecient(use max to filter negative) and multiply light color to represent the diffuse
 6. result = (ambient + diffuse) * objectColor
+P.S.
+Since we do not set FragPos, the FragPos always equals (0, 0, 0), which means parallel light.
 ```GLSL
 #version 330 core
 out vec4 FragColor;